rewired/dustbox-vst/README.md

 Dustbox is a JUCE-based audio effect plugin scaffold targeting macOS and Windows.
 The current deliverable builds a zero-latency VST3 that wires an `AudioProcessorValueTreeState` parameter model to three DSP module stubs (Tape, Dirt, Pump) and a minimal grouped UI.
 No creative DSP is implemented yet; this repository establishes the production-ready structure for further development.

+### What is Dustbox?

+- **Creative lo-fi coloration toolkit** focused on tape wobble (AGE), digital grit (DIRT), and tempo-synced pumping (PUMP).
+- **JUCE 8 scaffold** with realtime-safe processor flow, APVTS parameter layout, and grouped generic UI ready for skinning.
+- **Cross-platform VST3 project** for Windows and macOS today, with AU support planned once DSP is implemented.

 ## Prerequisites

 - [CMake 3.22+](https://cmake.org/) with a C++17 toolchain.